mdn/content/files/en-us/web/api/readablestreambyobreader/releaselock/index.md

 The **`releaseLock()`** method of the {{domxref("ReadableStreamBYOBReader")}} interface releases the reader's lock on the stream.
 After the lock is released, the reader is no longer active.

-If the associated stream is errored when the lock is released, the reader will appear errored in that same way subsequently;
+The reader will appear errored if the associated stream is errored when the lock is released; otherwise, the reader will appear closed.
-otherwise, the reader will appear closed.

-A reader's lock cannot be released while it still has a pending read request, i.e., if a promise returned by the reader's {{domxref("ReadableStreamBYOBReader.read()")}} method has not finished.
+If the reader's lock is released while it still has pending read requests then the promises returned by the reader's {{domxref("ReadableStreamBYOBReader.read()")}} method are immediately rejected with a `TypeError`.
-This will result in a `TypeError` being thrown.
+Unread chunks remain in the stream's internal queue and can be read later by acquiring a new reader.

 ## Syntax